Chaos81/nhl94-patches/94_fight/notes/Sprites.md

 - Add the necessary SPA and SPF data to the end of SPAlist.
 Change frame labels of added SPA and SPF. - done
 - Add frame Hotspots XY to HotList - done
-- Add new sprite tiles to Spritetiles, get starting addresses of the tiles so they can be converted for the sprite data bytes
+- Add new sprite tiles to Spritetiles, get starting addresses of the tiles so they can be converted for the sprite data bytes - done
-- Add sprite data bytes, update tile offset
+- Add sprite data bytes, update tile offset - done
 - Add frames to frame table, update all frame offsets - done
 - Update the SPAs in the code for the required animations
-- Change SPFgloves to point to the right frame (SPFgloves is $161, set at $16E7C in 94)
+- Change SPFgloves to point to the right frame (SPFgloves is $161, set at $16E7C in 94) - done

 Spritetiles:
 - 4bpp format (1 byte per 2 pixels)